 Tax Strategy

-Show content of Our purpose
+Show content of Introduction

 The key principles are:

-- We undertake our tax affairs on a basis which generates sustainable value while meeting applicable legal and regulatory tax requirements.
+• Deutsche Bank undertakes its tax affairs on a basis which generates sustainable value while meeting applicable legal and regulatory tax requirements.

-- We give due regard to the intent and spirit of tax laws, the social context within which the bank operates, and the bank’s standing and reputation with the public, tax administrations, regulators, and political representatives.
+• Deutsche Bank gives due regard to the intent and spirit of tax laws, the social context within which the bank operates, and the bank’s standing and reputation with the public, tax administrations, regulators, and political representatives.

 Show content of Approach to tax risk management and governance